Ashutosh-4485/Music-Player/README.md

 # Music-Player

-It is GUI based application built using TKinter (Python) with some of the other libraries.
+It is GUI based application built using TKinter (Python) and other Python libraries.
 It contains some basic features of a music app like add or delete a song, play, pause, next and previous song.
 Most of these things were done using TKinter widgets but I had to use mutagen library to play the song and time library to show the progress of the song and even time it.